-- I. Preimplantation genetic testing for structural rearrangements (PGT-SR) (81228, 81479, 81229, 89290, 89291,) may be considered medically necessary when: - A. The embryo is at an elevated risk of a genetic disorder because one biological parent has a chromosomal rearrangement. - II.
+- I. Preimplantation genetic testing for structural rearrangements (PGT-SR) (81228, 81479, 81229, 89290, 89291) may be considered medically necessary when: - A. The embryo is at an elevated risk of a genetic disorder because one biological parent has a chromosomal rearrangement. - II.
 Preimplantation genetic testing for structural rearrangements (PGT-SR) (81228, 81229, 81479, 89290, 89291) is considered investigational for all other indications.

-NOTES AND DEFINITIONS
+DEFINITIONS

-- 1. Close relatives include first, second, and third degree blood relatives on the same side of the family: - a.
-First-degree relatives are parents, siblings, and children - b.
-Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - c.
-Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
-Preimplantation genetic testing for monogenic disorders (PGT-M) and Preimplantation genetic testing for structural rearrangements (PGT-SR) are used to detect a specific single-gene inherited disorder or chromosome rearrangement in conjunction with in vitro fertilization (IVF). - 3.
-Preimplantation genetic testing for aneuploidy (PGT-A) is used to screen for chromosomal aneuploidy in conjunction with IVF for couples.
+- 1. Preimplantation genetic testing for monogenic disorders (PGT-M) and Preimplantation genetic testing for structural rearrangements (PGT-SR) are used to detect a specific single-gene inherited disorder or chromosome rearrangement in conjunction with in vitro fertilization (IVF). - 2.
+Preimplantation genetic testing for an euploidy (PGT-A) is used to screen for chromosomal aneuploidy in conjunction with IVF for couples.